andyj10224/mario/README.md

 IMPORTANT: If you do not have internet access, make sure that `pdbid.pdb`, with the exact name and format, is in the directory.

 For example, `$SCHRODINGER/run main.py 4mxo S985ligand.sdf`

+## MMGBSA

+MMGBSA is NOT part of the pipeline and must be run separately

+To run MMGBSA, call `$SCHRODINGER/run mmgbsa.py pdbid /path/to/ligand/pose/file/output`